Master of Legal Studies (MLS) Programs in Michigan

 Note: *Programs granted acquiescence by the American Bar Association (ABA).

-Information on this page was retrieved in August 2020.
+Information on this page was retrieved and updated in January 2026.

 Pepperdine University